17media/dad/README.md

 ## Utils

-## isToday([unixTimestamp])
+## isToday(ms)
-Check unix timestamp whether same as Today, this is helpful for vote feature.
+Check ms timestamp whether same as Today, this is helpful for vote feature.

 ## now()
 `now` is very useful for testing, you can feel free to hard-code current time.